Sayann143/Sayan_25SCS1003003051_IILM-GN/readme (1).md

 The Dataset is taken from Kaggle.

-To Dwonload the dataset search on kaggle "student performance" or use this G-drive link :- https://www.kaggle.com/code/oguzuzan/student-performance/input
+To Download the dataset search on kaggle "student performance" or use this G-drive link :- https://www.kaggle.com/code/oguzuzan/student-performance/input